maicolballeza7-web/TalkinEyes/README.md

 ---

-## 🎥 Demo

-> **A short demonstration of TalkinEyes navigating the menu and selecting a phrase using an intentional blink.**

-*Demo coming soon / add GIF or video here.*

----

 ## 💡 The Problem

 For people with severe motor or speech limitations, communicating basic needs can become difficult when using a keyboard, mouse, or touchscreen is not practical.